jebr/linux-scripts/password-generator/README.md

 # Installation

-To use this application, download the latest release from the [link](https://github.com/jebr/linux-scripts/releases).
-Then you copy the application to the location of your choice. with the command `./password-generator` you start the application.
+To use this application, follow the steps below:
+1. Download the latest release from the [link](https://github.com/jebr/linux-scripts/releases).
+2. Copy the application to the location of your choice.
+3. Make the program executable

+`sudo chmod +x password-generator.py`

+4. Start the application

+`./password-generator`

 # Usage